 The Company recognized compensation expense, measured as the fair value of the share-based award on the date of grant, on a straight-line basis over the vesting period.
-Share-based compensation is recorded in the statement of income as a component of salaries and employee benefits with a corresponding increase in stockholders' equity.
+Share-based compensation is recorded in the Consolidated Statements of Income as a component of salaries and employee benefits with a corresponding increase in stockholders' equity.
 The table below presents information on compensation expense and the related tax benefit for all share-based awards:

-(In thousands) 2019 2018
+(In thousands) 2 2020 2019

-Compensation expense \$ 571 \$ 341
+Compensation expense \$ 619 \$ 571

-Income tax benefit 156 93
+Income tax benefit 169 156

-Shares of our common stock issued under the 2010 Equity Incentive Plan shall be authorized shares.
+Shares of our common stock issued under the 2010 and 2019 Equity Incentive Plan shall be authorized shares.
 The maximum number of shares that will be awarded under the plan is 1,862,637 shares.